Wingnut (politics): Other usage examples

 In 2007, political commentator Jonathan Chait's recapitulation of the origin of Reaganomics, or supply-side economics, was published in The New Republic under the title "Feast of the Wingnuts".
 After describing some extreme applications of the Laffer curve made by Jude Wanniski, an editorial page writer for The Wall Street Journal in the 1970s, specifically in his book The Way the World Works (1978), Chait writes "Republicans did not find these obvious signs of wingnuttery troubling."

 Folk punk musician Pat the Bunny founded a band called Wingnut Dishwashes Union, active from 2007 to 2009.

-Tessa Stuart, writing in Rolling Stone in 2016 referred to the Republican National Convention that year as having embraced "just about every version of 'Hillary Clinton' dreamed up over the last quarter century by wing-nuts like [Alex] Jones and his rhetorical cousin, Roger Stone.
+Tessa Stuart, writing in Rolling Stone magazine in 2016 referred to the Republican National Convention that year as having embraced "just about every version of 'Hillary Clinton' dreamed up over the last quarter century by wing-nuts like [Alex] Jones and his rhetorical cousin, Roger Stone.
 Needless to say, none of these 'Hillary Clintons' bear much resemblance to the Hillary Clinton on the campaign trail, nor would they be recognizable to people who don’t pay much attention to right-wing talk radio."